LudumDare/ludumdare.com/content/resources/README.markdown

 The `Categories` taxonomy let us categorize articles.
 You can include one or more categories each separated by commas.
 You can check [ludumdare.com/categories/](https://ludumdare.com/categories/) for a current list of categories.
 If you can't find an appropriate category, feel free to include a new one.
 Taxonomies automatically generate slugs (`Categories`->`categories`), so _do_ include capital letters and spaces where appropriate.

-Be sure to include a blank line between the 2nd `+++` and the article text (notice the space in the example above).
+Include a blank line between the 2nd `+++` and the article text (notice the space in the example above).
 This isn't required by Zola, but it makes `.md` files more readable on GitHub.
 Omitting the blank line merges everything into a single paragraph.

 ### Articles with assets